CollectorOfJack/collectorofjack.github.io/_posts/2020-11-23-BarrelProofRyeSpecialRelease.md

 For 2020 they have announced the Special Release as the Barrel Proof Rye bottle, pictured here.
 We don't have a lot of details on them yet, but hope to find out when/where you can get them soon!

+We don't have our hands on a bottle yet, but will be on the lookout!
 If you find one for CollectorOfJack please let me know!

 #### Specs